PicsArt/cppbind/docs/04_advanced_features/02_adding_language.rst

 Add new language bindings generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's consider a case when the users want to add a new supported language to IEGEN.
-It's not hard if the user already has code snippets and type converter snippets (look :doc:`here </04_advanced_features/03_snippets>` for more detailed information about snippets usage).
+IEGEN allows users to add a new supported language if user already has code snippets and type converter snippets (look :doc:`here </04_advanced_features/03_snippets>` for more detailed information about snippets usage).
 IEGEN deduces the list of supported languages from `rules` section info defined inside project config files.
 Thus, to be able to add a new language to that list, user needs to make his own code snippets and type converter snippets and